//

 No code

-One layer to run and understand payments across fragmented local markets
+Unified operating system to run and optimize payments across fragmented local markets

-PUMA is one of the world's leading sports brands.
-As a part of its growth strategy in Latin America, PUMA needed to streamline payment operations in one of the world’s most complex payment environments.
+PUMA is one of the world's leading sports brands, with a presence in more than 120 countries and a global heritage spanning performance, lifestyle, and football.
+Latin America is one of its highest-priority growth regions, with operations across major markets like Brazil, Mexico, Chile, Argentina, and Colombia.
+As part of its growth strategy in the region, PUMA needed to streamline payment operations in one of the world's most complex payment environments.

 "Every market we operate in has its own payment particularities.
 Managing that complexity while also running a full platform migration was simply not sustainable without the right infrastructure partner." -Aldo Molina, Director E-Commerce LatAm, PUMA

-PUMA selected Payrails as a payment infrastructure partner for the Latin American market, consolidating all payment integrations into a single layer.
+PUMA selected Payrails as a payment infrastructure partner for the Latin American market, consolidating all payment operations into a single platform.
 Rather than maintaining individual connections to multiple providers across the region, PUMA could manage fraud prevention flows, installment schemes, BNPL solutions, and local wallets through one connection using Payrails Orchestration.
+Behind that single connection sits a team that has spent years helping global merchants navigate similar complexity in Europe, MENA, and beyond.
+With the support of the Payrails payment strategy team, PUMA gained a partner working as an extension of its own bench, bringing both deep LatAm experience and global payments expertise.

-Together, Orchestration and Unified Analytics gave PUMA a consolidated foundation to operate payments across LatAm.
+Together, Orchestration and Unified Analytics gave PUMA a consolidated foundation to operate payments across LatAm: global expertise applied to local realities.
 Instead of stitching together providers and reports market-by-market, PUMA's team could spend its time on what actually moves the business: optimizing conversion rates, improving the checkout experience, and launching new markets faster.

 "With Payrails, we no longer need a dedicated team just to keep our integrations running.
 We can focus on performance, not plumbing." -Aldo Molina, Director E-Commerce LatAm, PUMA